sequana/MergeGI/README.md

 B,         20,    ,projectA, *
 ```

 > **_IMPORTANT NOTE:_**  The header must be present.
-The header names are not important but columns must be sorted with the expected order: sample name, barcode, projetc name, lane.
+The header names are not important but columns must be sorted with the expected order: sample name, barcode, project name, lane.

 Given the sample sheet, and the input directory (top level of the MGI runs), this command should create a new clean directory with the relevant FastQ files (here in merge_data directory):